Guna Caves Kodaikanal: History, Entry Fee, Timings & Travel Guide (2026)

 This waterfall is located 3.9 km away from the Guna Caves.
 It surrounded by lots of green plants and trees, and it feels very calm and peaceful.

-Guna Caves FAQ
+Guna Caves is perfect for:

 What are Guna Caves?